 Last, but not the end of the many differences between art therapy and art class, the therapy sessions are client-led.
 This means that the clients choose what they want to do in the session.
 Which medium do they wish to engage in, if at all?
 What artwork do they want to produce, or not?
 Unlike an art lesson, there is no objective to the session, and the artwork is not graded.
 In fact, some sessions may end without having any artwork produced.
 This leads to the last misconception.

-- You have to make art in every session.
-False.
 Despite art-making being the primary mode of communication, there is not a requirement that art be made in every session.
 As mentioned earlier, the session is client-led; therefore, the decision of making art is up to the client.
 Engaging in the arts is encouraged because word-finding could be tough when explaining traumatic or unpleasant experiences.
 It can also initiate verbal communication for the client, as the image can trigger a memory or the art process can mirror a lived experience.